 I’m thrilled to offer this technology format to my clients.
 Today, my having insisted on ‘in-office’ sessions seems rigid, outdated, limited, and quaint!
 Telehealth is a boon in helping me connect with clients who otherwise could not seek or maintain continuity with therapy.
 With people traveling for business, working late hours . . . having the option to do a Skype with or without video, phone call, or FaceTime session, keeps intact the momentum of our therapeutic progress.

 To date, there are no studies indicating telehealth is less effective than conventional in-office therapy.
-As of 2014, written consent from the client for receiving telehealth is not mandated.
-The law is now amended that clinicians should get verbal consent for the first session, with implied consent for subsequent appointments.
+In fact, According to FAIR Health data, since January 2021, psychotherapy is the #1 telehealth service in the U.S. As of 2014, written consent from the client for receiving telehealth is not mandated.
+The law is now amended that clinicians get verbal and/or written consent for the first session, with implied consent for subsequent appointments.